EdSacre/wandeR/README.md

 centrality approach, but without the requirement of defining discrete habitat patches.
-These functions can also include measures of habitat suitability, quality, coverage, or any other intensity or abundance type measure.These functions were designed for the modelling of species connectivity, but, of course, have many uses outside of ecology, such as in mapping the movements of people or diseases.
+These functions can also include measures of habitat suitability, quality, coverage, or any other intensity or abundance type measure.
+These functions were designed for the modelling of species connectivity, but, of course, have many uses outside of ecology, such as in mapping the movements of people or diseases.